marduc812/pathclip/README.md

 ## Overview

-`pathclip` is a simple command-line tool designed to copy the absolute path of a given file or directory, directly to your clipboard.
+`ptc` is a simple command-line tool designed to copy the absolute path of a given file or directory, directly to your clipboard.
 It aims to simplify the process of sharing or using file paths by making it a one-step operation.

 ## Features